Book of Discipline (Quaker): New Zealand

 In 2003, the Quakers of New Zealand published Quaker faith and practice in Aotearoa New Zealand, their first manual of Faith and Practice.
 The book is 22 cm and following three pages of prefatory materials, there are 177 pages of text.
-It is published by Yearly Meeting of the Religious Society of Friends (Quakers) of Aortearoa New Zealand, Auckland, New Zealand and distributed by Quaker Book Sales.
+It is published by Yearly Meeting of the Religious Society of Friends (Quakers) of Aotearoa New Zealand, Auckland, New Zealand and distributed by Quaker Book Sales.

 Switzerland

 Friends from Switzerland Yearly Meeting published Swiss Quaker Life, Belief and Thought in 2009.
 It is an anthology of quotes on Swiss Quakers' lives, beliefs and thoughts, published tri-lingually in English, French and German.
 It differs from other Yearly Meetings' books of discipline in not containing chapters on the structure and organisation of Switzerland Yearly Meeting.
 The us et coutumes (in French) or Bräuche (in German) is presenting the organisation of the Society.

 United States

 Many of the different yearly meetings in the United States have their own books of discipline, most of which are titled Faith and Practice.
 Many of these are made available both in print and online.